-Foreign Company B lent money to Resident Company A at libor 69 plus 2%.
+Foreign Company B lent money to Resident Company A at libor74 plus 2%.
 Resident Company A paid the interest to Foreign Company B. The interest paid qualifies as a deduction under section 24J(2).
 Foreign Company B paid a cash dividend to Resident Company A calculated at 50% of the interest received.

 The London Interbank Offered Rate is the average of interest rates estimated by each of the leading banks in London that it would be charged were it to borrow from other banks.
-It is usually abbreviated to Libor [https://en.wikipedia.org/wiki/Libor (accessed 1 November 2016)].
+It is usually abbreviated to Libor [https://en.wikipedia.org/wiki/Libor (Accessed 20 February 2018)].